francutura/Programming-for-data-science-project/README.md

 pip3 install bs4
 ```

-You can run the scraper part of the task using.
+You can run the scraper part of the task from the root directory using.

 ```
 python3 scraper_part/scraper.py